andreascaudo/SOM-CSC/README.md

 1. Explore CSC data using the powerful Self-Organizing Maps technique
 2. Train custom SOMs with different features and hyperparameters
+3. Select different datasets
-3. Visualize data patterns and clusters in an interactive interface
+4. Visualize data patterns and clusters in an interactive interface
-4. Classify astronomical sources based on their characteristics
+5. Classify astronomical sources based on their characteristics

 ## Features